khmarbaise/octopress/source/_posts/2016/06/2016-06-26-spoiler-alert-maven-3-dot-4-0-changes.md

 ...
 ```

-So this setup makes it easy and clean where the files are located which will be
+So this setup makes it easier and more clean where the files are located which will be
 filtered and the ones which will not.
 The same could of course be applied to the
 `src/test` area.